Special techniques for KiCad

 edit dialogue box and clicking OK.
 Once this has happened, the

-edit dialogue box looks identical to how it did previously, see the
+edit dialogue box looks identical to how it did previously.

 and with live update to the in-memory version of the library Eeschema